Bule (term)

-Bule (/id/) is an Indonesian word for foreigners and/or non-Indonesian national, especially people of European descent ('white', 'Caucasian').
+Bule (/id/) is an Indonesian word for people of non-Indonesian descent, especially people of European descent ('white', 'Caucasian').

 Etymology

 The word is of Old Javanese origin, meaning 'white skin'.
 The 15th century Javanese manuscript Tantu Pagelaran refers to "kebo bule", or white buffalo.
 An 1840 book noted that people preferred 'bulei' (white) buffalo to 'hitam' (which is the current Indonesian word for black).

 An 1869 Malay-Dutch dictionary notes the words 'balar', 'sabun' and 'andan' as referring to 'white people' (wit mensch) and 'albinos'.
 An 1894 Malay-English dictionary noted the words 'andan' and 'bulei' as referring to albinos, and 'sabun' (a word in current usage as soap) as an adjective for all-white dogs, and for albinos.
 The word 'balar' is given as an adjective meaning white in the context of buffalos, and also albinos.

 A 1948 Javanese Indonesian dictionary notes boelé, balar and boelai as a suffix to the Javanese 'wong' or 'person', in Indonesian 'orang balar' or 'orang saboen'.

 Subsequent dictionaries may define 'bule' simply as albino.
 However, in current usage the Dutch loanword albino is more commonly used.